CodepediaOrg/codepediaorg.github.io/_posts/snippets/2021-06-15-how-to-query-date-range-in-mongo.md

 published: true
 snippetId: 60c8a106c807505ef1971306
 categories: [snippets]
-tags: [mongodb, terminal, shell, codever]
+tags: [mongodb, terminal, shell, codever-snippets]
 ---

 ## Use only the **date** part